Los Naranjos, Honduras: Historical background

+Los Naranjos archaeological site is located on the border of Mesoamerica.
+Geographically it is located near the southern coast of Mesoamerica.
+Monumental architecture began to be built in this area since the Early Preclassic period.
+Its cultural sequence is commonly divided into four phases: Jaral (800–400 BC), Edén (400 BC–AD 550), Yojoa (AD 550–950), and Río Blanco (AD 950–1250).
+The Edén phase is further divided into Edén I and Edén II.

+The site appears to have reached one of its peak periods during the Eden phase, corresponding to the Late Formative and Early Classic period.
+During this stage, Structure 4 developed as a large platform with several buildings on top, interpreted as a kind of acropolis or political center for the Main Group.
+Later, during the Yojoa phase, construction activity expanded to other areas of the settlement, such as Groups 1 and 5.

 Archaeological excavations

 In 1935, Frans Blom and Jens Yde conducted an excavation of a large mound at Los Naranjos.
 They found a large collection of polychrome pottery.
 They believed the large mound, which was one of many, was a burial mound because the bowls and pots they found were deliberately buried there.
 J.B.
 Edwards, a former Harvard botanist, helped Blom and Yde in their exploration of the site.
 He had excavated there in the past and had a large collection of antiquities.
 Yde purchased many of the specimens for the Danish National Museum.
 One particular vessel that Yde purchased became a topic of interest and was dubbed the "Yde Vessel".

 In 1947, the site was visited by the American archeologist Samuel Kirkland Lothrop, during his visit he photographed some on the many mounds found on the site before they were restored excavated in later years.
 The photographs of Lothrop shows the magnificence the site had during its peak during the preclassic Mesoamerican period.